 As part of the top management of a smaller business, you may often find yourself in the unenviable position of having to decide on funds allocation.
 Since resources are limited and opportunities to allocate funds towards growth are usually numerous, it is important to ensure that you consider all aspects carefully.

 One of the ways you can ensure that the limited resources of your business have been used to the maximum benefit is by undertaking a cost-benefit analysis.

-What Is a Cost-Benefit Analysis?
+What is Cost-Benefit Analysis?

-A cost-benefit analysis as the name suggests looks at each project from the costs involved and the benefits that you get from it.
+A cost-benefit analysis, as the name suggests, looks at each project from the costs involved and the benefits that you get from it.
 Doing this enables businesses to approach any major cost with a systematic approach to determine which options to embrace and which to ignore.
 People in charge of projects along with the finance analyst team will look at the benefits of a particular cost.

 Additionally, some consultants or analysts create models to put a monetary value on intangible things like the advantages and disadvantages of relocating to a designated destination.
 Cost-benefit analysis helps companies prioritize their capital outlay as per the benefits they will get from a particular investment.

 Prudent managers are prepared with a cost-benefit analysis to assess all the costs and profits that a company might produce when they pitch for funds towards starting a new project or building a new facility.
 Depending on the results of the analysis, it will be decided whether the idea is financially viable or whether the company should move forward with a new venture.

 The opportunity cost is often considered in the cost-benefit analysis as a part of the decision-making process.
 Opportunity costs are benefits that may have been realized if a different alternative was chosen.
 The opportunity cost is, in other words, the value of the opportunity that is lost or forgone as a result of a choice or decision.